hornbergerc/hornbergerc.github.io/aboutme.md

 subtitle: The life of Cayton
 ---

-TL:DR Cayon is a student who is surrounded by software
+TL:DR Cayton is a student who is surrounded by software

 My name is Cayton Hornberger and I am a freshmen at Allegheny College.
 I grew up in Coatesville, Pa. and went to Coatesville Area Senior High School.
 Throughout high school, I ran cross country and track and field.
 I wanted to run to stay in shape, but then found out that I like running.
 I started out running my 10th grade year and I was slower then most of the team, but over the next three years, I improved and made it to varsity.
 Then, my senior year for outdoor track, I tried pole vaulting and I enjoyed that more then running.
 Even though I had limited time to learn how to pole vault, I was able to qualify for the league meet.